 Santa Monica will be bustling on Saturday night,…be sure to check out gallery km, which was just added.
 Axiom and Obsolete will be fab too.
 Some great ones have been added in the Miracle Mile and in Culver City.
 Garboushian looks amazing, and of course the grand re-opening of Terrell Moore Gallery in downtown LA.

-Pick of the Week takes place at Bergamot Station….one of my favorite hang-outs…and who throws a better art party than Robert Berman???
+Bergamot Station will be jumpin too, with several other openings as well as our Pick of the Week takes place there as well.
+Who throws a better art party than Robert Berman???

 Well you are in for a treat…you many have heard of the renowned musical genius Herb Alpert???
 Well Mr. Alpert is also an incredible artist.

 “in•ter•course” is a collection of Herb Alpert’s newest paintings and sculptures.
 The exhibition will include a video and catalogue.